polyglot-compiler/JLang/docs/index.md

 Status
 ------

-JLang currently supports all Java 7 language features, except concurrency and some reflection support.
+JLang currently supports all Java 7 language features, except for some reflection support.
 This includes expressions, control flow, exceptions, method dispatch, switch statements, try-with-resources, initializer blocks, implicit type conversions, etc. OpenJDK 7 support is still a work in progress but enough is supported for many standard use cases (such as printing and accessing files).

-All unit tests currently pass with OpenJDK 7, except for a number of advanced reflection features, primarily related to generics types.
+All unit tests currently pass with OpenJDK 7, except for a number of advanced reflection features, primarily related to generic types.

 See the [README](https://github.com/polyglot-compiler/JLang) in the repository for the most up-to-date status.